Have you ever spontaneously decided to write a novel?

-Now, I'm a long long way off from being finished, let alone published (at the time of writing, I'm about a third of the way through my second draft), but it felt silly that there was no mention of this undertaking anywhere on my own website.
+Now, I'm a long long way off from my final word count, let alone published (at the time of writing, I'm about halfway through my second draft), but it felt silly that there was no mention of this undertaking anywhere on my own website.
 So this is it.
 The first real mention of my writing.

 It's going to be a YA (Young Adult) Fantasy novel.
 I don't want to reveal too much of the actual plot just yet, but the story follows fourteen-year-old, Maddie Brooks, as she finds herself working at a library of 'fated items' called the Repository.